alicja3behnka/Portfolio_Alicja-Buczek_manual-testing/README.md

 ## Contact

+If you'd like to get in touch with me, feel free to send an email to: [alicjabehnka@gmail.com].

-# Blogs, content that interested me
+## Blogs, content that interested me
 1. About extension which helps tester with bug reporting medium.com/@karandhanwani20/forget-your-bug-reporting-problems-with-this-chrome-extension-33a5a773279b

-If you'd like to get in touch with me, feel free to send an email to: [alicjabehnka@gmail.com].

 ---